asamy/ksm/README.md

 - All x64 NT kernels starting from the Windows 7 NT kernel.
 It was mostly tested under Windows 7/8/8.1/10.
 - Linux kernel (tested under 3.16, 4.8.13 and mainline)

-If you have tested it under another kernel version, please create an issue so it can be added here.

-## Hacking KSM
+## Documentation

+See `Documentation/BUILDING.rst` for building and usage.
+Guidelines for Contributing code can be found in `Documentation/CONTRIBUTIONS.rst`, for technical documentation consult `Documentation/SPEC.rst`, for TODO list see `Documentation/TODO.rst` or Github Issues.

-Few examples are included to illustrate usage and show how to integrate modules into it, some of which are sandbox.c and introspect.c, those are mainly not very useful right now, but they will be extended later, so feel free to contribute your ideas or code.
+Few examples are included to illustrate usage and show how to integrate modules into it, some of which are epage.c, sandbox.c and introspect.c, those are mainly not very useful right now, but they will be extended later, so feel free to contribute your ideas or code.

-## Technical Documentation

-See Documentation/SPEC.rst

-## Contributions

-See Documentation/CONTRIBUTIONS.rst

-## Building / Usage

-See Documentation/BUILDING.rst

 ## Issues (bugs, features, etc.)